jkkicks/Vela/CONTRIBUTING.md

-# Contributing to SparkBot
+# Contributing to Vela

-Thank you for considering contributing to SparkBot!
+Thank you for considering contributing to Vela!
 We welcome contributions from everyone.
 This guide will help you get started.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)